 Team Options:

-• In addition, a single master’s division will be for teams where all members are age 55 or over.
+In addition, a single master’s division will be for teams where all members are age 55 or over.
 A single juniors division will be for team with all members under age 18.
+A single family division for mixed teams with participants both over and under 18.

 USARA National Championship Series: